 - We’ll be talking to the many “passive candidates” we are regularly in touch with and to actively sourced individuals, rather than only those who are (sometimes perpetual) job seekers.

-- At Witzig, “The Search Source” is a position we earn each day with every individual search.
-We have a history of matching hundreds of talented advertising and marketing professionals with companies and agencies nationwide.
+- At Witzig, “Powered by Connections” is a reference we earn each day with every individual search.
+We have a broad base of contacts developed one call and one byte at a time – and are building new relationships with every outreach.
+We have matched hundreds of talented advertising and marketing professionals with brands and agencies nationwide.

 - Our people make the difference.

 - Your vision is our vision — and we see beyond the immediate transaction.
 It is a mistake to focus on just getting this placement, which you may have experienced with other recruiters.
 We are relationship builders and make it our business to know each and every client’s preferences and style.
 We want your business next month, next year, and next decade.
 Sometimes than means sharing information that will lose today’s candidate for the sake of your business and our working relationship.

 - We are client-focused.
 After all, it’s you who gets the invoice.
 Candidates don’t pay for the recruiters services.
 Browse other recruitment sites.
 See if you come away feeling the recruiter is working on behalf of the candidates.

 - When your need requires the recruiter who will truly “scout ’em out,” that’s the signal to call Witzig.

 “I remember that on many occasions, ‘recruiters’ would call us with an opening on their books.
 ‘I don’t have anyone for this,’ they would say.
 ‘Do you have anyone?’
 One such person, on learning we did not advertise our positions said, ‘You don’t advertise?
 How do you get your people?’
 These are the sorts who call themselves recruiters.
 We finally stopped accepting such splits because what it accomplished was to make the other firm look good.
 We did the digging but were mere ghosts in the process.” – Pam Witzig